-What are the pros & cons of cedar siding?
+What are the pros and cons of cedar siding?

 One of the most durable home siding options that boast unmatched natural beauty is cedar siding.
 But, like every product available, there’s a list of pro’s and con’s that you need to consider before making this investment.

 Cedar siding generally costs between $10 - 20$ per square foot.
 That being said, like everything with a price tag, the sky’s the limit.
 Also, price isn’t everything.
 There are reasonable options that offer high quality and a beautiful look at nearly any budget.

 The price to install varies massively depending on your home.
 Factors that always influence the price include how it was initially built, the age of your home, the experience and skill level previous exterior contractors or renovations experts had (if any), and if there’s been any unnoticed damage to the inside or outside of the home, such as moisture penetration.
 With the fine print out of the way, costs often fall between $20,000 and $30,000 for a typical house – and we’ll be the first to admit that’s it’s extremely tough to define the typical house.
 So, for a precise quote, please call us because there’s no obligation to purchase with our quotes.